-Your safari guide is divided into three sections.
+Your safari guide is divided into two sections.

-Please read Section One: Before Departure and the Safari Guidebook Supplement for Tanzania now- as they contain important information that you will need before you leave.
+Please read Section One: Before Departure now- as it contains important information that you will need before you leave.

 Section Two: On Safari contains details and reference materials that will help you during your safari.
 Please make sure you review it before your safari departs.